-High-quality video conferencing experiences are increasingly important for end-user productivity.
-With more users turning on video, IT must ensure company networks can handle the load.
-Just as importantly, meeting rooms must support video conferencing, as collaboration between in-office and remote users is the new normal.
+High-quality secure video conferencing experiences are increasingly important for end-user productivity.
+With more users working from home and turning on video, IT must ensure company networks can handle the load.
+Just as importantly, meeting rooms often need to support Zoom video conferencing as well Microsoft Teams video conferencing, as collaboration between in-office and remote users is the new normal and users require both.

-Gartner defines video conferencing as communication by individuals or groups using systems that support image, voice and data transfer over digital networks or telephone circuits.
+Gartner defines video conferencing, often called videoconferencing and teleconference, as communication by individuals or groups using systems that support image, voice and data transfer over digital networks or telephone circuits.
 Recently, several video conferencing platforms have grown in popularity for work.
 Top platforms include Microsoft Teams, Zoom, and Skype for Business.

 By 2024, remote work and changing workforce demographics will impact enterprise meetings.
 Only 25% will take place in person, down from 60% today.

 The growing popularity of Zoom, Microsoft Teams and video conferencing in general is driving increased usage of room systems in organizations.
 These room systems exponentially increase support needs and associated costs.

 According to a recent study conducted by Nemertes Research, a whopping 90.6% of companies have employees working fully remote because of the pandemic – an increase from 63.2% pre-COVID-19.
 Almost overnight, companies had to send hundreds, thousands, or tens of thousands of employees to home offices.